 There is a detailed study of the derived Hom and tensor bifunctors, and the related adjunction formulas.
 We talk about cohomological dimensions of functors and how they are used.

-The book ends with two more specialized sections.
+The last sections of the book are more specialized.
 There is a section on dualizing and residue complexes over commutative noetherian rings, as defined by Grothendieck.
-We recall the definitions of these complexes, and prove their existence (under suitable assumptions) and their classification.
-We introduce Van den Bergh rigidity for complexes, and prove uniqueness of rigid dualizing and residue complexes.
-Existence of rigid residue complexes, their functorial properties, and their application to Grothendieck Duality in algebraic geometry, are outlined.
+We introduce Van den Bergh rigidity in this context.
+The algebro-geometric applications of commutative rigid dualizing complexes are outlined.